How to Talk to Someone with Alzheimer’s

 That’s why using short, direct sentences with only one thought per sentence is recommended.

 It makes it easier for someone with dementia to understand what you’re saying.
-Thoughts that are long or complex can be overwhelming because it’s too much to process.
+Long or complex thoughts can be overwhelming because they're too much to process.

-This technique might feel strange at first because we’re used to using friendly conversation to fill the silence, let someone know what’s happening, or to show that we care.
+This technique might feel strange initially because we’re used to using friendly conversation to fill the silence, let someone know what’s happening, or show that we care.

-But combining fewer words with a warm and positive tone will be less frustrating for seniors with dementia and is just as kind.
+However, combining fewer words with a warm and positive tone will be less frustrating for seniors with dementia and will be just as kind.

 How to talk to someone with Alzheimer’s: 4 real-life examples